ababic/django-querystring-tag/README.md

 1. The tag uses `request.GET` as the data source by default.
 Check out the [`source_data`](#source_data) option if you have other ideas.
 2. The examples below are deliberately simple: You can make as many modifications in the same tag as you need.
 GO CRAZY!
+3. You may be wondering "I want to use this in an include template, where the parameter name is dynamic.
+Will that work?". **Yes it will!** I know it's unusual, but you can [use tempalate variables for parameter names](#using-template-variables-for-parameter-names) too.
-3. You don't want to preserve Google tracking parameters in links, do you?
+4. You don't want to preserve Google tracking parameters in links, do you?
 I thought not.
 Any parameters starting with `utm_` are removed by default.
 See the [`remove_utm`](#remove_utm) option if you would rather keep them.
-4. You're probably not interested in preserving blank parameters in links either, are you?
+5. You're probably not interested in preserving blank parameters in links either, are you?
 See, I read your mind!
 Blank values removed by default too.
 See the [`remove_blank`](#remove_blank) option if you would rather keep them.
-5. Want to variabalize the return value instead of rendering it?
+6. Want to variabalize the return value instead of rendering it?
 Go ahead any try the 'as' option.
 It works just as you would expect.

 ### Setting or replacing a parameter value